YeshwithaBM/-PRODIGY_ML_01/README.md

-# -PRODIGY_ML_01
+# PRODIGY_ML_01
+Prodigy Machine Learning Internship
-A regression model to predict  the prices of house
+Task 1 - Implement a linear regression model to predict the prices of houses based on the given Dataset